bookofproofs/bookofproofs.github.io/_sources/history/19th-century/conway-arthur.md

 title: Conway, Arthur
 born: 1875
 died: 1950
-keywords: Algebra, Relativity, Third Degree, Covariants, Lagrange, Dublin Mathematical Society, Variance-Covariance Matrices
+keywords: arthur conway,conway
-description: Arthur Conway was an influential Irish mathematician who wrote influential texts on Algebra, developed a third degree solver, pioneered covariants, founded the Dublin MS and wrote on Relativity and Lagrange.
+description: Arthur Conway was an Irish mathematician and mathematical physicist who wrote one of the first books on relativity and co-edited two volumes of William Rowan Hamilton's collected works.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---